n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Shopify/README.md

 ## Example Usage

-This workflow allows you get all orders from Shopify.
+This workflow allows you to get all orders from Shopify.
 You can also find the [workflow](https://n8n.io/workflows/548) on the website.
 This example usage workflow uses the following two nodes.

 - [Start](../../core-nodes/Start/README.md)
 - [Shopify]()